JedWatson/node-premailer/README.md

 ## Options

 - premailerAPI (string)
   The URL of the premailer API.
 If you're running your own, replace this.
+Defaults to http://premailer.dialect.ca/api/0.1/documents
 - html (string)
   The html of the email to parse and inline styles.
 - url (string)